zesterer/atto/README.md

 # Atto

 Atto is an insanely simple functional programming language.

 It features a syntax driven entirely by polish notation and no delimiters to speak of (it ignores all non-separating whitespace).
 What do you get for this simplicity?
-Well... an insanely simple language with a ~250 line self-hosted interpreter (it could probably be made smaller though).
+Well... an insanely simple language with a ~200 line self-hosted interpreter.

-Despite these obvious design limits, it's actually possible to write quite pleasing code in Atto.
+Despite these design limitations, it's actually possible to write quite pleasing code in Atto.
 That, combined with the extraordinarily extendable syntax (you can define your own operators, or overload those defined in the `core` library) make it ideal for solving a whole class of programming problems that are normally awkward to solve in more imperative languages.